Completed: 2021

 CELEBRATING INUIT ART & CULTURE

 The WAG is Canada’s oldest civic art gallery and the sixth largest in Canada.
-The 40,000 square-foot addition to the iconic existing building by Gustavo da Roza faces south toward the Manitoba Legislature building in downtown Winnipeg, and will include new galleries, classrooms, studios, a lecture theatre, research areas, a visible art storage vault, as well as 6,500 square-feet of renovation to the existing building.
-With a collection of over 12,000 works of Inuit art, the WAG has had a long and continuous commitment to the research, exhibition, and publication of art by Inuit.
-Qaumajuq is the largest exhibition gallery in Canada devoted to Indigenous art.
+The 40,000 square-foot addition to the iconic existing building by Gustavo da Roza faces south toward the Manitoba Legislature building in downtown Winnipeg, and includes new galleries, classrooms, studios, a lecture theatre, research areas, a visible art storage vault, as well as 6,500 square-feet of renovation to the existing building.

 REFLECTING THE NORTH